Neoncat-OG/TrollStore-IPAs/README.md

 *Huge thanks to [hieuddo](https://github.com/hieuddo) for their effort to get this up and running.
 There are still a few issues I've noticed with how the repo is updated.
 While this is a good companion to have, following up with this repo itself is currently the best way to catch up on all IPA releases.*

 *Many thanks to [Cleover](https://github.com/Cleover) / [Team](https://github.com/TheResonanceTeam) for their diligent work in providing a functional version of [TrollApps](https://github.com/TheResonanceTeam/TrollApps).
-I've observed a few issues, such as how the apps are displayed (with this repo) and the incorrect "update" status for some apps that are already updated / running the latest version but still a great method to keep informed of all updates.*

 All files can be found in Releases, either by Ctrl + F searching, or looking at the table to see what date the latest version of an app was released, and finding the corresponding release with a matching date